joaorema/Inception/README.md

   . tools/ folder (or equivalent) with scripts that perform configuration tasks or launch the service.

 -Startup Flow:

   1 - Build each service’s Docker image from its directory.

   2 - Within the image, the Dockerfile copies or sets up configuration files and scripts.

   3 - The service’s entrypoint script applies configuration (e.g., generating certs, applying CLI installs, initializing DB) and starts the service.

 -Why This Matters

   Demonstrates deep Docker understanding, no reliance on pre built images.
 Everything is handcrafted from base OS layers.
-  Offers modular clarity—each service is self contained with its own folder structure, letting you dive into service specific logic and config.
+  Each service is self contained with its own folder structure, letting you dive into service specific logic and config.
   Enhances maintainability.
 Clear breakdown between configuration, setup logic, and runtime behavior.

+To run :

+  - make start

+To clean:

+  - make prepare (removes images / volumes / containers)

+  - make fclean (removes everything)